 In 1 Corinthians 10: 16-17, St. Paul says, "The cup of blessing that we bless, is it not a sharing in the blood of Christ?
 The bread that we break, is it not a sharing in the body of Christ?
 Because there is one bread, we who are many are one body, for we all partake of the one bread".
-In receiving Communion week after week, Christians are sacramentally united with Christ in His life, death, and resurrection.
+In receiving Communion week Christians week. sacramentally united with Christ in His life, death, and resurrection.